-Grade Range: non-graded
+Grade Range: 5th - 12th

-10-month () 11-month () 12-month (X) extended school year () 4-week summer school () 5-week summer school () 6 -week summer school ()
+''' 10-month () 11-month () 12-month (X) extended school year () 4-week summer school () 5-week summer school () 6 -week summer school () '''

-Program Description: Shorehaven School is a 12-month, nonpublic Shorehaven School is a 12-month, nonpublic day program located in Elkton, MD, that provides special education services for individuals identified as having autism, intellectual and/or multiple disabilities with varying behavioral intensities.
-Shorehaven School provides an individualized approach to meet the programmatic needs of students served in a manner that fosters individual choice and the exercise of individual rights.
-The program provides a supportive environment, which promotes the development of academics, social development, and critical life skills in a highly structured, highly supervised setting with individualized educational and behavior improvement plans.
+Program Description: Shorehaven School is approved by the Maryland State Department of Education as a nonpublic educational program that provides special education services for persons identified as having autism, intellectual and/or multiple disabilities with varying behavioral intensities.
+Shorehaven School provides an individualized approach to meet the instructional and behavioral needs in a manner that fosters individual choice and the exercise of individual rights.
+The program is designed to provide a supportive environment, which promotes the enhancement of academics, social development, vocational experiences, and critical life skills in a highly structured, highly supervised setting with individualized educational and behavior improvement plans.

-Residential students live in community-based group homes, located in Chesapeake City and Elkton, which provide 24-hour supervision of up to six individuals per home.
-Independent living skills, leisure skill development, and opportunities for community integration are the focus of individual programs that are implemented in the residence.
+Residents within the program live in community-based group homes, located in Chesapeake City and Elkton, which provide 24-hour wake supervision of up to six individuals per home and which provides a full range of habilitative services for enhancing and improving functioning for daily living.
+Independent living skills, leisure skill development, and community integration are the focus of residential programs.
 Each program is tailored to the preferences and needs of the individual.